aws-samples/the-aws-step-functions-workshop/content/module-6/index.en.md

 ## Module Goals

-- Overview
 - Build a state machine using Workflow Studio
+- Learn about Input and Output data processing capabilities
-- Execute the state machine and review results
+- Execute your state machine and review results